HOME

 Stephen’s theatrical plays have been professionally performed across the country in venues ranging from the West End’s Apollo Theatre to the Bubble Theatre’s touring tent.
 Recent work includes R.I.P., Maria Callas (Hen and Chickens) and The Ladies’ Paradise (LAMDA).

 Stephen has also scripted a large number of audio guides; for example, for the Elizabeth I exhibition at Greenwich Maritime Museum, for the Royal Photographic Society, for Baconsthorpe Castle in Norfolk, Maiden Castle, and Tichfield House.
+He delivered an interesting speech on radio drama at the AGM of the ALCS in December 2014.

 He is the only person to have won the Tinniswood Award (best radio drama script of the year) twice.